oicr-gsi/robust-paper/README.md

 have made efforts towards cataloguing the available software.
 As of May 2016, ELIXIR lists 2500 software entries and the Bioinformatics.ca lists 1700.
 For many data types, there is no 'right' way to perform analysis as yet.
-As an example, although short read sequencers are ten years old, the leading sequencing companies regularly update their instruments and chemistry to push the boundaries of the possible ever higher[references: illumina HiseqX, 10X genomics, nanopore sequencing].
+For example, although short read sequencers are ten years old, the leading sequencing companies regularly update their instruments and chemistry to push the boundaries of the possible ever higher[references: illumina HiseqX, 10X genomics, nanopore sequencing].
 New sequencing initiatives are exploring the human microbiome, the depths of